derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 This book is intended most for designers.
 If you author content and self-identify as a graphic, visual, UI, UX, motion, or game designer, then this is for you.
 Other non-coders wanting to learn about or how-to code will greatly benefit too, but self-identifying designers are the focus.
 This book, the one I wish existed when I began coding, is also for an earlier time-slice of myself.
 He will not reap the benefits of its existence, but I have confidence you will.

-Designer's do not need to learn to code, but those who do will have a valuable and powerful tool added to their toolbelt.
+Designer's do not need to learn to code, but those who do will have a valuable and powerful tool added to their toolbox.
 Whether you want to learn how-to code or just more about coding, then this is for you.

 If you want to jump straight into code though, then this book is not for you.
 We cover many topics before truly diving into actual software code.
 This intentionality helps frame *why* certain programming concepts exist as they do.
 The goal of this book is to instill a mental model that helps designers learn coding concepts faster, more deeply, and more intuitively.
 A secondary goal is lowering the barrier of entry through instilling confidence in those new(er) to coding.